 After the market, we came back at the hotel where we started cooking.
 Chef Melba explained everything in detail and everything seemed easy.
 In just about half an hour our food was ready.
 I have to say that it was extremely tasty.

 If you are looking for a luxury boutique hotel with perfect service and close to the main attractions in Melaka, then you should definitely choose The Majestic Malacca.
 With incredible staff, tasty food, great spa, The Majestic Malacca makes me want to come back and experience it again.

-If you would like to book your stay now, click here or use the search box below.
+If you would like to book your stay now, click here.

 May the travel bug bite you!

 Disclaimer: I was welcomed at The Majestic Malacca as a guest.
 As always, all opinions are my own and they reflect my true, unbiased experience.
 This post contains affiliate links, at no extra cost to you.